-The AIOTF selects NG-RAN node(s) and optionally RAN readers.
+For a received service request, the AIOTF selects NG-RAN node(s), and a Requested Service Area for the service request based on NG-RAN information and the Target Area information in the received service request.

-The AIOTF obtains the NG-RAN information (supported Area, RAN reader ID list, and, optionally, the location of each served RAN reader) via OAM.
-The AIOTF receives an AIoT service request including the Target Area information from the NEF or trusted AF.
-Based on the received Target Area information and the NG-RAN information configured by OAM, the AIOTF selects the NG-RAN node(s) and optionally RAN reader(s).
+The AIOTF obtains the NG-RAN information (A-IoT Area list, RAN Reader list, and, optionally, the location served by each RAN Reader and A-IoT Area) via OAM.

+When the AIOTF receives an AIoT service request, based on the received Target Area information in the request, the NG-RAN information configured by OAM, and local configuration, the AIOTF selects the NG-RAN node(s) to handle the request, and determines a Requested Service Area for each selected NG-RAN node.

+The Requested Service Area for each NG-RAN node can be empty, a list of A-IoT Areas, a list of RAN Readers, or both a list of A-IoT Areas and a list of RAN Readers.

-NOTE 1: The Target Area information can span the supported Area of multiple NG-RAN node(s) or can be a subset of the supported Area of a NG-RAN node.
+NOTE 1: The Target Area information can span multiple NG-RAN node(s) or can be a subset of the supported area of a single NG-RAN node.